Skip to main content

 • “The optimization and performance are abysmal, dropping from 240fps to 15fps mid-match, and when you finally manage to stabilize the frame rate, you get brutal input lag.”

-• “Absolute trash optimization, game drops fps to 20 or 6-7 on most cutscenes (throw-ins, substitution animations, corner kick, half-time animation) and sometimes it fixes itself others you're just forced to play with 7 fps.”
+• “Absolute trash optimization, game drops fps to 20 or 6-7 on most cutscenes (throw ins, substitution animations, corner kick, half-time animation) and sometimes it fixes itself, other times you're just forced to play with 7 fps.”

 • stability